University

 University of Otago

-Whether you want to promote the interests of indigenous people locally or around the world doing a major in He Kura Matanui / Indigenous Development will help you achieve this.
+Whether you want to learn about and promote the interests of indigenous people locally, or around the world, a major in Indigenous Studies will help you achieve this.

 Indigenous knowledge has its place in every aspect of society.
-No matter your interest He Kura Matanui / Indigenous Development complements many courses of study:
+Wherever your interests lie, Indigenous Studies complements many fields of study and work, including:

 Career opportunities